Site Search

 Search Tip: Search with " " to find exact matches.

-This case study of the Council of Michigan Foundations' Peer Action Learning Network (PALN) is part of a report from New York University's Wagner Research Center for Leadership in Action.
-It explores the power of learning communities to build connections and knowledge to increase organizations’ community impact.
+This case study of the Council of Michigan Foundations' Peer Action Learning Network (PALN) is one of six examined in a report from New York University's Wagner Research Center for Leadership in Action, commissioned by Grantmakers for Effective Organizations.
+The PALN case study, along with the other five, explores the power of learning communities to build connections and knowledge to increase organizations’ community impact.
+It explains ways grantmakers can strategically support these efforts as well as key elements for designing learning communities, executing for success and extending the learning.

 This weekly conference call series welcomed New Jersey-based grantmakers along with national funders and provided an opportunity for grantmakers to hear from a wide range of experts in the field of disaster philanthropy.
 This series started on September 9, 2013 and concluded on November 4, 2013.
+The written summaries of each recording are listed below.

 Capacity building enables nonprofit leaders and organizations to develop the skills and resources they need to improve their work.
+Since each situation is unique and circumstances are always changing, effective capacity-building support is tailored to best suit the needs of grantees.
 This publication offers practical guidance and considerations to help grantmakers design an impactful approach.

 This weekly conference call series welcomed New Jersey-based grantmakers along with national funders and provided an opportunity for grantmakers to hear from a wide range of experts in the field of disaster philanthropy.
 Series 1 started on November 5, 2012, one week after Sandy struck New Jersey, and continued through March 25, 2013.
 Series 2 started on September 9, 2013 and concluded on November 4, 2013.
+The written compendium of the recordings is listed below.

 This weekly conference call series welcomed New Jersey-based grantmakers along with national funders and provided an opportunity for grantmakers to hear from a wide range of experts in the field of disaster philanthropy.
 This series started on November 5, 2012, one week after Sandy struck New Jersey, and continued through March 25, 2013.
+The written summaries of each recording are listed below.